 The dramaturgy program provides practical and academic training for literary directors, dramaturgs, playwrights, and theater critics.
 The program is both individual and flexible.
-Classes are small and students complement class work by participating fully in the professional life of two of the world’s most prestigious theaters.
-Courses are taught by the dramaturgs of the A.R.T. and MXAT, whose professional experience provides an ideal bridge between the worlds of academic study and theatrical practice.
+Classes are small and students complement class work by participating in the professional life of the American Repertory Theater.
+Courses are taught by the dramaturgs and artistic staff of the A.R.T. as well as leading scholars and critics in Moscow, whose professional experience provides an ideal bridge between the worlds of academic study and theatrical practice.
 Students work on a wide range of productions.
-They play an active role in the daily life of the theater: assisting directors, participating in season planning discussions, writing articles for the theater’s journal, delivering pre-show talks, preparing program notes for A.R.T. productions, evaluating new scripts, and participating in the development of new plays.
-Working with some of the world’s most exiting directors, students become familiar with a wide range of theatrical styles and are encouraged to translate, adapt, and write dramatic texts.
+They play an active role in the daily life of the theater: assisting directors, writing articles for the theater’s journal, delivering pre and post show talks, preparing program notes for A.R.T. and A.R.T.
+Institute productions, evaluating new scripts, and participating in the development of new plays.
+Working with some of the world’s most exciting directors, students become familiar with a wide range of theatrical styles and are encouraged to translate, adapt, and write dramatic texts.
 In Cambridge, students spend mornings in class and afternoons in rehearsal for Institute and A.R.T. productions.

 To earn the Master of Liberal Arts degree, students must write a thesis on an aspect of dramatic literature, history, or practice.
 In some cases, an original play or a new translation of a foreign play will be accepted as a thesis, but it must include a critical introduction.